-Of course, on a day like this, it’s not possible to predict how well sales will go and it’s almost expected that the first through the door will get the best deals.
-But, if you can keep sales going for as long as possible with ample stock, you’ll be boosting your profits for the day.
+Of course, on a day like Black Friday, it’s impossible to predict precisely how well sales will go, and it’s almost expected that the first through the door will get the best deals.
+But, if you can keep sales going for as long as possible with ample stock, you’ll boost your profits for the day.

 And if you overdo it?
-Stick the excess items online for Cyber Monday.
+Consider sticking the excess items online for Cyber Monday.

-Tip: Contact your suppliers ahead of time and find out when their next delivery date is after Cyber Monday, that way you can let your online customers know when they can expect a restock of any items they couldn’t secure on the day.
+Contact your suppliers ahead of time and find out when their next delivery date is after Cyber Monday; that way, you can let your online customers know when they can expect a restock of any items they couldn’t secure on the day.

 Yes, you want a piece of the action and to boost your bottom line as much as possible by making the most of this extravaganza, but, and it’s a big one, don’t get so caught up in the mania that you end up leaving yourself short.